Illustration by Bhavya Minocha

 Have high standards

 Make sure your team knows you have high standards and understands your expectations.
 You have to find the line between high standards and unreasonable expectations, but always be very clear that the work has to be good, right, and done well.
 I like to be challenged, and I like to challenge people.
 I’ve been told, time and time again, by leaders of the organizations we work with that “we can do better.”
 Over time I began to learn that this wasn’t necessarily a criticism of the work we were presenting.
-Remind people that they, and you, can do better.
+Adopt a military mindset and Remind people that they, and you, can do better.
 Don’t rest on your laurels; always be better.

 The importance of being design driven